bridgecrew-perf7/LDOS--Deployment/01 Environment/01 Ansible/01 install.md

 #### Note: Yum doesn't support Python3
 #### You are also going to find some minor differences between the videos and the Lab due to updates being released.
 Usually some patch or Firefox..!

+If you're new to Ansible you may want to take the course: LDS3013S - Introduction to Ansible.
 ---

 #### <font color='red'>Pre-requisties</font>